Mobile-Dialog-Systeme/QueerWavesWebsite/index.md

 ## 📚 How to Cite
 > Siegert, I., Marquenie, J., & Grawunder, S. (2025).
 Queer Waves: A German Speech Dataset Capturing Gender and Sexual Diversity from Podcasts and YouTube.
 Interspeech 2025
 > Siegert, I., Marquenie, J., & Grawunder, S. (2025).
-Queer Waves: A German Speech Dataset Capturing Gender and Sexual Diversity from Podcasts and YouTube.
-Zenodo 2025
+Queer Waves: A German Speech Dataset Capturing Gender and Sexual Diversity from Podcasts and YouTube, Dataset.
+10.5281/zenodo.15561004

 ## 👥 Authors